What Do Blue And Red America Have In Common? Craft Breweries — And More

 Loading...

 The most?
-526 in FL-02 (Panama City, Tallahassee suburbs; voted Republican).
+526 in FL 02 (Panama City, Tallahassee suburbs; voted Republican).

 How many districts don't have any?
 20.